 - Grade IV: Breast is hard and greatly distorted in shape and position

 - IMPLANT NOT DROPPING OR IN HIGH POSITION

 Despite the best efforts, capsular contracture may happen.
-The American Society of Plastic Surgeons (ASPS) of how often capsular contracture occurs will vary depending on type of procedure (above or below muscle implant placement) and the type of implant (silicone or saline).
+According to the American Society of Plastic Surgeons (ASPS), how often capsular contracture occurs will vary depending on the type of procedure (above or below muscle implant placement) and the type of implant (silicone or saline).
 On average, 9-33% of women may encounter a breast encapsulation sometime in their life after breast implant surgery.
-Women who undergo breast reconstruction after Cancer, who have radiation treatment, tend to be on the higher end of the statistics.
+Women who undergo breast reconstruction after receiving radiation treatment for cancer tend to be on the higher end of the statistics.